QData/deepWordBug/Adversarial-Playground-Text-viz/README.md

 Adversarial Text Playground
 ==========================

 This is Jennifer Fang's capstone research work that extends the Adversarial Playground project by Andrew Norton: https://github.com/QData/AdversarialDNN-Playground and Ji Gao and Yanjun Qi's DeepWordBug algorithm: https://github.com/QData/deepWordBug.
-The goal is to perform a similar function to Google's TensorFlow Playground, but for evasion attacks in adversarial machine learning on text data.
-It is a web service that enables the user to visualize the creation of adversarial samples to neural networks.
+The goal is to perform a similar function to Google's TensorFlow Playground, but for visualizations of evasion attacks in adversarial machine learning on text data as well as other machine learning classifiers.
+This is a web service that enables the user to visualize the creation of adversarial samples to neural networks.
 Some notable features include:

 1. Position highlighter
 2. Importance heatmap